 - are not too heavy or fragile. e.g. wine, impossible to freight overseas

 Well, obviously the reverse of the above.
-Products with small margins, that can be bought anywhere, are heavy or bulky or that have uncertain lines of supply should probably be avoided.
+Products with small margins, that can be bought anywhere, are heavy or bulky or that have uncertain lines of supply or are subject to exchange rate moves should probably be avoided.

 Successful Web Sites have Quality Inbound Links